 Flexibility in Attendance accommodation applies to synchronous course elements.

 Students: All bullet points in the signed Flexibility in Attendance agreement still apply.
 These include: absences are only for disability-related flare-ups, not because of family requirements, attending or participating in a sporting event, or because you are prioritizing another class or a job; and each absence is evaluated individually and must be communicated as early as possible.
 Please contact your instructors to discuss how to communicate about absences.
-You can add your Access Coordinator to any communications if you’d prefer.
+You can add your Access Specialist to any communications if you’d prefer.
 Please remember there are limitations to this accommodation and consult your Flexibility in Attendance agreement and/or contact your Access Specialist if you have questions about when this accommodation applies.

 Faculty: A student can request to use their Flexibility in Attendance accommodation regarding synchronous course elements (e.g. instructor live lecturing, group work, etc.) and the student is experiencing a flare of their disability and is unable to attend.
 Please communicate with students with this accommodation and consult with DRC staff when needed.